Guillaume-SE/Codex/README.md

 - `books_infos`: contains all book related media information.

-- `tags`: allow to give to each media a tag who can be used to show related result.

 - `media_contributors`: allows to know who worked on the related media and what their role was.

 - `category_types`: allows to assign one media types to multiple categories and avoid types names duplication.